ironkayman/RebisTheory/rebis_theory.md

 Apart from Vulcan, a potential inspiration for the setting could be Japanese Fujisan Sengen Shrine located in the foothills of Mount Fuji.

 Not only it is located in the volcanic mountain, enshrining Kamuatatsu-hime - goddess of water keeping volcano from erupting, and is associated with water springs.
 Both volcanic and water themes are present in Almire, as well as fit into a potential geography of Almire, being located in the foothills with water springs from the mountain, given how Lord Vanaduke had resorted to this myth in the mountains.

+This concept of a deity or a guardian is similar to Isorian myth of an Oni in the mountains: `Designed to frighten their enemies, this helm is in the visage of a fiend who lives in the mountains of a distant land.
+Said to guard the gate to heaven itself, it only allows those who are worthy to pass` ([Oni Helm](https://wiki.spiralknights.com/Oni_Helm)).
+This seems to us a very strong parallel to the perceived through retellings legend, due to which Lord Vanaduke departed into the mountains in the first place: `Going mad from the pressure, he fled from the citadel and vanished into the mountains, vowing that he would one day reclaim his throne.
+Leaving behind his family, his people, and his homeland, Vanaduke journeyed into the mountains to the east, driven by superstitious tales of ancient gods within their dark depths.
+He tirelessly searched the mountains for many years, no longer the man he was before, but a mad hermit` ([Almire's Fall](https://wiki.spiralknights.com/Firestorm_Citadel#Almire.27s_Fall)).

 It seems plausible to us, that Almire, while it held power over land, and as it developed, __it unearthed the volcanic iron and flame souls deep in the mountains__.
 And, by being a medieval kingdom, one potentially aware of other realms, at least of Spirit Mother's realm, it is _plausible for it eventually to discover Underworld in the generally similar manner as Tortomega once did_.